neilChenXie/ChenNode/README.md

              	var socket = io("http://localhost:3000");
          	</script>
 		```
+		>* Send a function which will be executed in front-end: just get data not page
+    	>* Namespace: use URL path to specify channels, server:
+		>* .broadcast.emit
+		>* chat room

 	* this: [*refer*](http://book.mixu.net/node/ch4.html)
 	>* Specify at the call time <br>
 	>* `func.call` & `func.apply`